automated-testing/nitrogen/README.md

  - Act
  - Assert
 - ***StaleElementReferenceException*** is your fault!
- - When creating new classes to represent any form controls or components on the page, one thing to keep in mind that instances of these classes should model a form element or a particular component in a certain state, e.g. A disabled next button on a shopping basket.
-Instead of saying nextButton.isDisabled(), we go and create a new instance of a next button that it is a representation of its disabled state, e.g.
+ - When creating new classes to represent any form controls or components on the page, one thing to keep in mind that instances of these classes should model a form element or a particular component in a certain state, e.g. With a disabled button, instead of saying button.isDisabled(), we would create a new instance of the button that it is a representation of its disabled state, e.g.

-          new DisabledNextStepButton();
+          new DisabledButton();

 - When assigning a description to the elements, that need to only include a descriptive name of what the element represent, without any extra wording.